SHIVAMAMBAH/DPT---model/TranformerEncoder/README.md

 - **Feed-Forward Network (FFN)**
   - After the MHSA step, each embedding passes through a two-layer feed-forward network (FFN) with a non-linear activation function (typically GELU).
 This increases the representational power of the network.
   - The FFN typically consists of a fully connected layer that expands the embedding dimension (e.g., by a factor of 4), followed by a non-linear activation (GELU), and then another fully connected layer that reduces the dimension back to D.

+**Stacking Transformer Layers**
+The self-attention and feed-forward operations are repeated over several layers.
+The DPT model can have multiple stacked transformer layers, typically between 12 and 24 layers, similar to the ViT.
+Each layer enhances the global context by capturing relationships across all patches in the image.

+**Output of the Encoder**
+- The final output of the transformer encoder is a set of embeddings, one for each patch.
+These embeddings represent high-level global features of the image, enriched with spatial information due to the positional embeddings and attention mechanism.
+- These patch-wise embeddings are then reshaped back to form a dense feature map.
+The decoder uses this feature map for pixel-level predictions like depth estimation or segmentation.